GOAL: Identify your narrative five most critical thematic moments. Where THEME changes characters and/or the world over an arc.

 I/ The Meaningful Moments

-From the exploration brainstorm ideas or new ideas, identify the 4 most important moments where the THEME is revealed and/or the Protagonist’s NEED is expressed.
+From the exploration, brainstorm ideas or new ideas, identify the four most important moments where the THEME is revealed and/or the Protagonist’s NEED is expressed.
 Those are the moments where there is a state change in the protagonist, Key NPCs, or in the world.

-The thematic story goes through those Key Moments (SETUP, TESTS, REVELATION, CHANGE, SUCCESS).
+The thematic story follows those Key Moments (SETUP, TESTS, REVELATION, CHANGE, SUCCESS).

 - What does the character WANT?

 - Why can’t he get it right now?